kehers/kehers.github.com/_posts/2014-06-04-sip-on-android.markdown

 }
 {% endhighlight %}

-Before we can call send a registeration request, we need to set necessary SIP configuration details.
+Before we can send a registeration request, we need to set necessary SIP configuration details.
 The NGN stack has a configuration utility for this.

 {% highlight java %}
 NgnEngine mEngine = NgnEngine.getInstance();